Key stage 2 teacher assessment guidance 2025

 Schools must:

-• ensure that local authority moderators have a quiet area to conduct the external moderation visit
+- ensure that local authority moderators have a quiet area to conduct the external moderation visit

-• meet requests from local authority moderators for samples of pupils’ day-to-day classwork or any other information reasonably required
+- meet requests from local authority moderators for samples of pupils’ day to day classwork or any other information reasonably required

-• ensure that evidence demonstrates each of the ‘pupil can’ statements within the standard at which pupils have been judged
+- ensure that evidence demonstrates each of the ‘pupil can’ statements within the standard at which pupils have been judged

-• ensure that Year 6 teachers are released for all or part of the visit for a professional discussion of the evidence presented
+- ensure that year 6 teachers are released for all or part of the visit for a professional discussion of the evidence presented

-• identify independent work, and clarify the degree of support a pupil has received
+- identify independent work, and clarify the degree of support a pupil has received

 9.9 The professional discussion

-To confirm that a pupil within the sample has met the specified standards within the TA frameworks, the local authority moderator must review the pupil’s work and hold a professional discussion with the Year 6 teacher.
+To confirm that a pupil within the sample has met the specified standards within the TA frameworks, the local authority moderator must review the pupil’s work and hold a professional discussion with the year 6 teacher.
 This professional discussion is essential and should be central to the process.
-It should be a positive discussion, allowing teachers to talk through their judgements, using evidence to support their decisions and to articulate their understanding of the standards.
+It should be a positive discussion, allowing teachers to talk through their judgements, using evidence to support their decisions and articulate their understanding of the standards.
 It should provide a shared understanding of how judgements have been reached and the opportunity to discuss any gaps in evidence against the TA frameworks.

 The pupil’s work must show that they consistently demonstrate attainment in line with the wording of the ‘pupil can’ statements within the standard they have met, taking account of any qualifiers.
 This does not mean that the pupil must demonstrate the ‘pupil can’ statement all the time.
 Pupils are likely to have improved over the course of the year and may make occasional mistakes with something the teacher knows they are secure in.

 While teachers must assess their pupils against all aspects of the English writing frameworks, they can exercise professional judgement to determine that a pupil has met a standard overall.
-When a teacher deems that a pupil meets a standard in English writing, despite a particular weakness, the moderator should scrutinise whether there was good reason to reach this judgement.
+When a teacher deems that a pupil meets a standard in English writing despite a ‘particular weakness’, the moderator should scrutinise whether there was good reason to reach this judgement.
 This simply means that, through a professional discussion, it is clear that the pupil’s weakness is an exception to their overall attainment, and that the standard at which they are being judged has been convincingly met.

 10. Re-moderation

-Re-moderation only applies where pupils have the potential to meet the next standard before the deadline for data submission.
-It is not a method of further moderation to avoid appeals, nor is it part of the appeals process.
 At the time of the external moderation visit, there may be pupils who have not yet demonstrated a small number of the ‘pupil can’ statements for the next standard and have the potential to meet it.
-If the school and the local authority moderator agree that these pupils will be able to consistently demonstrate the relevant knowledge or skills after the external moderation visit, but before the deadline for TA data submission of Friday 28 June 2024, then re-moderation can be undertaken.
-The local authority record of the visit should clearly set out the next steps for these pupils.
+If the school and the local authority moderator agree that these pupils will be able to consistently demonstrate the relevant knowledge or skills after the external moderation visit, but before the deadline for TA data submission of Friday 27 June 2025, then re-moderation can be undertaken.
+The local authority’s record of the initial visit should clearly set out the next steps for these pupils.

 If a school’s TA judgements are accepted in full by the local authority moderator, any pupils who the school and the moderator agree will be re-moderated can have evidence internally moderated by the school without the need for a local authority review of evidence.
-This also applies to pupils outside of the representative sample (see section 12).
+This also applies to pupils outside of the representative sample (see section 11).

-If the school’s TA judgements are not fully accepted by the local authority moderator, any pupils who the school and the local authority moderator agree will be re-moderated, must have evidence reviewed by the local authority before submission of the TA data.
-This also applies to pupils outside of the representative sample (see section 12).
+If the school’s TA judgements are not fully accepted by the local authority moderator, any pupils who the school and the local authority moderator agree will be re-moderated must have their evidence reviewed by the local authority before submission of the TA data.

-12. Pupils outside the moderation sample
+11. Pupils outside the moderation sample

 When moderating, the focus is on pupils who are part of the representative sample.
 The sample is indicative of the rest of the cohort’s judgements.
 Moderation is about ensuring the accuracy of the teacher’s judgements and understanding of the standards.
 Therefore, judgements made for the pupils in the moderation sample will always have implications for similar judgements made for pupils outside that sample.